 Whereas all this has been made possible by increased use of smart devices/ intelligent energy devices that capture data at more regular intervals; the challenge facing businesses is how to transform the large data/big volume of data into insights and action plans that would translate into increased performance in terms of increased energy efficiency or power reliability.

 A solution to this dilemma facing businesses that do not know how to process big energy data, may lie in energy management software.
-Energy management software’s have the capability to analyze energy consumption for, electricity, gas, water, heat, renewables and oil.
+Energy management software’s have the capability to analyse energy consumption for, electricity, gas, water, heat, renewables and oil.
 They enable users to track consumption for different sources so that consumers are able to identify areas of inefficiency and where they can reduce energy consumption, Energy software also helps in analytics and reporting.
 The analytics and reporting features that come with energy software are usually able to:

-• Generate charts and graphs – some software’s give you an option to select from different graphs.
+• Generate charts and graphs – some software’s give you an option to select from different graphs

 • Do graphical comparisons e.g. generate graphs of the seasonal average for the same season and day type

-• Generate reports that are highly customizable
+• Generate reports that are highly customisable

 While choosing from the wide range of software available, it is important for businesses to consider software that has the capacity to support their data volume, software that can support the frequency with which their data is captured and support the data accuracy or reliability.